MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/ad-sso.md

 ### Step 2: Install AD authentication

-Before you can install AD authentication, make sure the workload cluster is installed and the AD authentication is enabled on the cluster.
+Before you can install AD authentication, the workload cluster must be installed and the AD authentication enabled on the cluster.
 To install AD authentication, use one of the following options.

 #### Option 1